LinTrieu/cfg-volunteer-portal/README.md

 -------------------------------------

 ### How to set up & run application
- For guidance please refer to the file ref: '2.2.setup_instructions_to_run_application'

 1. Git clone repository,
 2. Install PHP, mySQL, Composer, and GNU's Make software.